STCVIT/LivStory/README.md

 <h1> LivStory</h1>

 >
-Imagine experiencing volcanoes erupting and wolves howling, making monotonous stories thrilling and exciting ?
+Imagine experiencing volcanoes erupting and wolves howling.
+Do you want to maeke your monotonous stories thrilling and exciting ?

-Well, Livstory here is encompassed with a wide variety of sound effects that provide exhilarating and lively effects to stories being narrated in real time, using the power of NLP.
-So what are you waiting for, Download Livstory to make stories come alive.
+Livstory  is encompassed with a wide variety of sound effects that provide exhilarating and lively effects to stories, narrated in real time, using the power of NLP.
+So what are you waiting for ?

+Download Livstory to make stories come alive.

 Now Available on android.